tungble/Data-Analysis-Portfolio/README.md

 **Technology:** R, lubridate, caret, rpart, rpart.plot, Metrics.

+**Results:**
-**Results:** Using ML algorithms the analysis revealed that time is the strongest predictor of ridership, with peak hours in the early morning (7:00-9:00 AM), noon (12:00-1:00 PM), and late afternoon/evening (3:00-8:00 PM), while specific month or weekday have no significant impact.
+1. Multivariate analysis revealed that time is the strongest predictor of ridership, with peak hours in the early morning (7:00-9:00 AM), noon (12:00-1:00 PM), and late afternoon/evening (3:00-8:00 PM), while specific month or weekday have no significant impact.
+2. Ensemble learning is the most optimal ML model for predicting rider volume, outperforming the benchmark RMSE and MAPE by a multiple of 2.5 and 10 respectively.

 <a name="gi-junk"></a>
 ### Junk Removal Company Operations Analysis & Optimization